sepaugh/SCOM/Diagnosing Hung Systems/ReadMe.md

 ## Parts of the process:

   - SCOM Alert Canary
-    - A SCOM alert needs to be triggered based on an event in the event log to alert us to incoming issues with system resources -- I must stress that there are lots of issues that I see in the event logs where we're not fully reading the event log as things keep getting dropped due to resource issues, so this may not be the most reliable Canary, but we can set it up anyway.
+    - A SCOM alert needs to be triggered based on an event in the event log to alert us to incoming issues with system resources -- this may not be the most reliable Canary, but we can set it up anyway.
     - This alert will be triggered based on Event ID 2004 in the System event log, where Windows diagnoses a low virtual memory condition
     - This alert is disabled by default and will need to be enabled for the affected machines to monitor
     - This alert will need to be configured

   - Windows Performance Monitor
-    - This will be setup on all affected domain controllers using Logman
+    - This will be setup on all affected clients using Logman
     - This will run when the alert is triggered up to a specified file size
     - This will need to be manually stopped, if the server does not get restarted

   - Process Monitor (ProcMon)
     - [Process Monitor - Sysinternals | Microsoft Learn](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)
-    - This application will need to be downloaded and stored in the exact same location on all DCs that we're testing this on
+    - This application will need to be downloaded and stored in the exact same location on all clients that we're testing this on
     - We will also need to have a Procmon configuration file present in the same location on all systems so that we can load it
     - When the alert is triggered, we'll try to start Procmon so it can capture, rather than have it run constantly - although we can set it to do so